 Given at Colonial Church for Lessons & Carols on December 16th, 2018.
 I wrote this while listening to “Alleluia” from Giulio Caccini as performed by the Mormon Tabernacle Choir.
 William Hughes fashioned an arrangement of the piece especially for Lessons and Carols at Colonial, which immediately followed my lesson.
 I’d encourage you to listen to the song as you read my lesson.
-You can listen to the whole service online (with all of the beautiful music and lessons from my colleagues).
+You can listen to the whole service online (with all of the beautiful music and lessons from my colleagues) or below.

 25 Now there was a man in Jerusalem whose name was Simeon; this man was righteous and devout, looking forward to the consolation of Israel, and the Holy Spirit rested on him.
 26 It had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Messiah.
 27 Guided by the Spirit, Simeon came into the temple; and when the parents brought in the child Jesus, to do for him what was customary under the law, 28 Simeon took him in his arms and praised God, saying,